rysavy-ondrej/Distance/Profiles/Diagnostics.Soho/LAN/Troubleshooting Local Connectivity Problems.md

 | Name        | Invalid gateway address   |
 | Description | The host has configured invalid or unreachable local gateway.
 The provided IP address for the gateway is not correct. |
 | Example     | The correct gateway address is 192.168.99.1 but the host uses 192.168.99.254.   |
+| Evidence    | There are different possible options. i) The gateway is set to IP address not existing in the LAN. ii) The gateway is set to IP of a host, which is not a proper gateway in the LAN.
+Ad i) To detect this situation it is sufficient to check that there are unresolved ARP requests of the host and the host is not communicating outside the local network.
+Ad ii) In this case, ARP mapping is correct, and the IP is used for communicating to the gateway.
+But because the target host is not a proper gateway, no traffic from outside the LAN is provided back. |
 | Event       |    |
 | Pcap        | invalid_gateway_address.pcap   |
 | Reference   |    |